cmitsakopoulos/Paris-Saclay_Notes/Object_Oriented_Programming/16thOct.md

 obj = MyClass("Chris")
 print(obj())  # Now the object is callable and returns "My name is Chris"
 ```
+Additionally, you can use `__call__` to call the decorator without getting the results provided by the decorated function.

 ### Iteration dunder method

 Otherwise known as `__iter__()`, it is the equivalent of iterating within an object that can be a list or dictionary, by manual methods; a **replacement for a "for" loop**: